Teaching methods are freely inspired by Design Thinking and its educational versions:

 The Event Thinking is based on the curiosity, daring, anticipation, empathy, sense, entrepreneurship and inventiveness of students beyond their education.

-The vast majority of the classes will take place within potential event venues (convention centres - expo parks - hotels - theatres - advertising campuses - stadiums - public places etc...).
+The vast majority of the classes takes place within potential event venues (convention centres - expo parks - hotels - theatres - advertising campuses - stadiums - public places etc...).

 The mobile school principle is essential.
 It provides a particularly practical approach to Event Thinking.

 Learn more about the mobile school

-50% of the courses will be delivered in English, for two reasons:
+50% of the courses are delivered in English, for two reasons:

 1/ Professional English is essential today for properly accomplishing any profession in the events field for both market diversification issues and job mobility.

-2/ The school will aim to welcome foreign students who come to seek the «French touch» for events as well as an excellent education.
+2/ The school aims to welcome foreign students who come to seek the «French touch» for events as well as an excellent education.

-They will be particularly suited to modern, curious and motivated students: Working on practical case studies, learning objectives chosen by the students, personal areas of development, etc...
+They are particularly suited to modern, curious and motivated students: Working on practical case studies, learning objectives chosen by the students, personal areas of development, etc...

-All modules implemented will, in one way or another, develop students' curiosity.
+All modules implemented, in one way or another, develop students' curiosity.

-Starting from the sixth week of the course, with regard to the different work undertaken by the student, a personal progress and development plan will be established jointly by the student and the school management.
-This progress plan will be used as a basis for each student's personal goals.
-It will allow for the individual's progress to be followed by way of 6 individual interviews with school management, spread over the two years of study.
+Starting from the sixth week of the course, with regard to the different work undertaken by the student, a personal progress and development plan is established jointly by the student and the school management.
+This progress plan is used as a basis for each student's personal goals.
+It allows for the individual's progress to be followed by way of 6 individual interviews with school management, spread over the two years of study.

 The mobile school is also a digital school.
-Each student will have access to the school's app giving them their class locations, project statuses, downloadable courses every night, an organisation chart with pictures and an internal messenger, the work completed by the student, an events lexicon, personalised student support, etc...
+Each student has access to the school's app giving them their class locations, project statuses, downloadable courses every night, an organisation chart with pictures and an internal messenger, the work completed by the student, an events lexicon, personalised student support, etc...

 all actions to be taken in order to manage an event.
 These steps are listed but not yet taught.
 They are learned as and when the student is ready to study them.
 Therefore